Building a Linux server with an Asus Tinker Board

 For several years, we have been using a Raspberry Pi as a small Linux server for monitoring our solar heating system and power usage throughout the house.
 While the Raspberry Pi has been perfectly suitable for the tasks it has been given, we needed something a bit more robust for some of our other projects.

 Asus recently released the Tinker Board, an ARM-based computer in the same format as the Raspberry Pi but using a more powerful Rockchip RK3288 CPU.
 It has gigabit ethernet and separate controllers for the ethernet and USB, so the network performance should be faster than the Raspberry Pi.
-We ordered a Tinker Board when it was first released in the UK in February 2017 to use it to test compatibility with the Raspberry Pi expansion boards we make and sell, but after using it for a while, we decided it might make an excellent small Linux server to run alongside our existing Raspberry Pi server.
+We ordered a Tinker Board when it was first released in the UK in February 2017 to use it to test compatibility with the Raspberry Pi development boards we make and sell, but after using it for a while, we decided it might make an excellent small Linux server to run alongside our existing Raspberry Pi server.

 The server would be used mainly for hosting several websites, including the Partkeepr inventory manager, which we use to keep a database of the thousands of electronic components we have collected over the years.
 As well as a web server, we also need a local GIT server to store our development work's backups.
 A DNS server for adblocking on our computers and tablets would also be helpful.
 We had a spare 120GB SSD with a USB to SATA adapter that would be suitable for file and database storage, so we decided to use a 32GB SD card for the OS installation and the SSD as the storage drive.